San Antonio River Improvements Project Fact Sheet

 the planting of over 20,000 young trees.

-- Recreational features include over 15 miles of hike & bike trails, 6 foot bridges, shade structures, picnic tables, overlooks and river-edge landings.
+- Recreational features included over 15 miles of hike & bike trails, 6 foot bridges, shade structures, picnic tables, overlooks and river-edge landings.

 the Mission Reach.
 A ground-breaking was

-- Zachry Construction Corp. was awarded a $22.3 million contract to construct phase two (contract award was 35% under construction cost estimate).
-A ground breaking was held on February 13, 2010, and phase two is scheduled for completion by fall 2011.
+- Zachry Construction Corp. was awarded the contract to construct phase two (contract award was 35% under construction cost estimate).
+A ground breaking was held on February 13, 2010, and the grand opening was held on June 25, 2011.

-- Zachry Construction Corp. was awarded a $99.3 million contract to construct the third and final phase (contract award was 20% under construction cost estimate).
-A ground breaking ceremony was held on October 12, 2010, and phase three is scheduled for completion by the end of 2013.
+- Zachry Construction Corp. was also awarded the contract to construct the third and final phase (contract award was 20% under construction cost estimate).
+A ground breaking ceremony was held on October 12, 2010, and the grand opening was held on October 5, 2013.

 planned for the remainder of the Mission